rafagonc/Depend/README.md

 You can install using cocoa pods:
 <pre>pod ‘Depend'</pre>

 Or, you can drop the files inside Pod/Classes into your project.
-But it is not a nice way to control your dependencies.

 ## The Registration